marcduiker/durable-functions-use-cases/lessons/notifysupport.md

     }
     ```

 7. For times sake, the actual notification functionality, making phone calls or sending text messages (incl callbacks) can be faked for this challenge.
+The callback, described in the previous requirement, can be triggered manually via a REST client.
 If you do have the time, you could try Twilio or Azure Communication Services.

 ## Build it!